Salvador-ON/Building-With-Backgrounds-And-Gradients/README.md

 # BUILDING-WITH-BACKGROUNDS-AND-GRADIENTS
-PROJECT: BUILDING WITH BACKGROUNDS AND GRADIENTS
+PROJECT: BUILDING WITH BACKGROUNDS AND GRADIENTS.

-It's from the Odin Project - Microverse
+It's from the Odin Project - Microverse.

 ## Made with
 HTML5 and CSS3

 ## Tech used
-* Background images
+* Background images.
-* Background color gradients
+* Background color gradients.
-* Buttons & Form
+* Buttons & Form.

 ## Author